-Bathopele mine is a part of the Bushveld Igneous Complex located in the central Transvaal province.
+The Bathopele mine is a part of the Bushveld Igneous Complex located in the central Transvaal province.
 It is a pear-shaped area divided into eastern, western, and northern sections.
 The rock sections are believed to have formed two billion years ago.

 The Bushveld Complex is a layered igneous intrusion and is extended in an area of 66,000km².
 It comprises a felsic phase, along with layered mafic intrusions.

 The complex is made up of Upper Group 2 (UG2) reef, Merensky reef, and Plat reef.
 Around 90% of the world’s platinum group metals are found in UG2 and Merensky reefs.
-The UG2 reef comprises of 43.5% chromite while the Merensky reef contains huge deposits of chromite and sulphide.
+The UG2 reef comprises of 43.5% chromite while the Merensky reef contains large deposits of chromite and sulphide.

-The Transvaal basin contains large deposits of platinum group metals along with iron, tin, chromium, and vanadium.
+The Transvaal basin contains large deposits of platinum group metals, along with iron, tin, chromium, and vanadium.

 The fourth phase is an ore replacement process with an incremental production of 108,000oz per annum.
 It was approved in October 2008 and full production started in 2012.
-It involves extending the mine down-dip area, installing new infrastructure, and establishing replacement sections at an estimated investment of $76m.
+It involved extending the mine down-dip area, installing new infrastructure, and establishing replacement sections at an estimated investment of $76m.

 Mining activity at Bathopele involves the Bord and Pillar mining layout in the low profile (LP) section, while breast mining layout is applied for the extra low profile (XLP) section.
 Mining is carried out depths ranging from 40m to 350m below the surface.

 Ore is blasted out of the rock and transported to surface using conveyor belts.
 It is then taken to the Rustenburg Platinum Mine’s metallurgical facilities for concentrating and refinement.